fwg-dev/Project-Management-App-/notes.md

 --- Add display of error messages
 -- Add custom validation to make sure there aren't repeats of projects
 --- Display flavour and brand in collection select drop down for new review form
----- Scope methods for the following
+---- Scope methods for the following - typically called in the controller.
- // order projects alphabetically
+ // order projects alphabetically - done in the model
  //order projects by tasks
  // avg. rating for an ice cream**
  // highest rated ice cream**